-LMDC conducts additional outreach initiatives, such as mailings to city, state, and federal elected officials and civic and community organizations, participates in Community Board meetings, and meets regularly with community groups, civic organizations, and public officials to ensure that the opinions of those impacted are taken into account.
-In the summer of 2003, LMDC conducted a series of outreach workshops in the communities of Lower Manhattan.
-At the workshops, participating members of the community described priorities for their communities and proposed projects to address those priorities.
+Other LMDC outreach initiatives, such as mailings to city, state, and federal elected officials and civic and community organizations, participation in Community Board meetings, and regular meetings with community groups, civic organizations, and public officials, ensure that the opinions of those impacted are taken into account.
+In the summer of 2003, LMDC conducted a series of outreach workshops in the communities of Lower Manhattan, at which participants described priorities for their communities and proposed projects to address those priorities.

 LMDC has also sponsored several public exhibits that provided visitors with information and the opportunity to submit written comments on the revitalization efforts.
-LMDC has received nearly 10,000 comments at the exhibits.
+LMDC received nearly 10,000 comments at the exhibits.

 On April 13, 2005, the LMDC issued a Draft Funding Allocation Framework, which articulated draft priorities, objectives, and principles with respect to the allocation of the remaining CDBG funds.
-The LMDC accepted public comment on this draft Framework through May 1, 2005, and held a public form on the draft Framework on April 27, 2005 in Lower Manhattan.
-On May 25, 2005, the LMDC released a revised Funding Allocation Framework, which will serve as the basis for allocating remaining CDBG funds.
+The LMDC held a public forum on the draft Framework on April 27, 2005 and accepted public comment through May 1, 2005.
+On May 25, 2005, LMDC released a revised Funding Allocation Framework, which then served as the basis for allocating remaining CDBG funds.
 The Funding Allocation Framework can be viewed at the LMDC website at www.renenwyc.com in the Funding Initiatives section.
+In 2006, LMDC issued a Final Action Plan regarding for the unallocated portion of the \$2 billion federal appropriation at that time, which has since been amended to reflect subsequent developments.